 The United States has a constant stream of visitors entering and departing the country.
-Some visitors come to find work, to conduct business, to study, or to play tourist, but one thing all of these visitors has in common is that they are required to provide proof of health insurance when applying for their visas.
+Some visitors come to find work, to conduct business, to study, or to play tourist, but one thing all of these visitors have in common is that they are required to provide proof of health insurance when applying for their visas.
 When traveling abroad, you need to know if you are fully covered by your insurance.
 In most cases, your health insurance won’t cover you when you leave your country and travel to others.
 Before you embark on your trip, you need to make sure that you are doing so safely.
 Review your health insurance coverage and determine if you need to purchase separate travel insurance while you are in the United States.
 It is important to keep track of the different things you should consider when reviewing your insurance coverage.

 Often, your insurance won’t follow you when you leave your country, so the moment you depart, you are not covered in the event of illness, injury, or natural disaster.
 It can make a world of difference to have insurance coverage while travelling.
 Be sure to check your insurance policy to see if you are covered while traveling internationally.